 In 1938, Lloyd and Mary Anderson form a co-op in Seattle through which climbers can pool their resources to obtain hard-to-find climbing equipment in Europe.
 They call the little business The Coop.
 This is the future REI (Recreational Equipment Incorporated).
-The first 23 members each contribute one dollar to build group buying power.
+The first 23 members each contribute $1 to build group buying power.
 At the end of the first year, 82 members receive dividends.

 In 1955, the Andersons hired climber Jim Whittaker (b.
 1929) as a paid manager.
 (Whittaker was the first American to reach the summit of Mount Everest.)
 The co-op grew, changed its name to REI, and became the large retail outlet that it is today.
 In 1999, REI had 55 retail stores selling outdoor gear in 23 states.
-By 2005, the number of retail stores had grown to 71.
+By 2005, the number of retail stores had grown to 71 and REI had more than 2 million active members who got a patronage refund of about 10 percent.
+It was the country's largest consumer cooperative.

 Sources:

 Jim Whittaker, A Life on the Edge: Memoirs of Everest and Beyond (Seattle: The Mountaineers, 1999), 63-70; REI website accessed on December 25, 2000 and again on January 10, 2005 (http://www.rei.com); "Recreational Equipment, Inc.," Funding Universe website accessed May 9, 2012 (http://www.fundinguniverse.com/company-histories/Recreational-Equipment-Inc-company-History.html).
+Note: This entrty was updated on January 10, 2005; and corrected on May 9, 2012.

 Licensing: This essay is licensed under a Creative Commons license that